|Statistics and Files|

 If I was asked to choose one stage of the Wolds Way to recommend as an introduction to walkers new to the area then this would be it.
 Between the start outside Nunburnholme church to the finish in Thixendale village lies some lovely viewpoints and wonderful dales.
 The walk begins by climbing out of Nunburnholme into Bratt Wood and further up through the wood to a crest near Wold Farm that commands splendid views of the town of Pocklington and of Kilnwick Percy House with its landscaped gardens and park.
-Continue on the marked way to Low Warrendale Farm that is fortunate to neighbour the lovely Warren Dale (see picture) and Jenny Firkin Wood.
+Continue on the marked way to Low Warrendale Farm that is fortunate to neighbour the lovely Warren Dale and Jenny Firkin Wood.

 You will realise you are high when you have crossed the field because the land opens up in front of you as you walk to the edge of a ridge that gives great views of Millington village and the surrounding countryside. (by the way, take note to look out for the Millington Way Posts during this section of the walk) This view is with you for some time as you walk towards Warren Farm and further to the fringes of Sylvan Dale.

 From Fridaythorpe follow the trail to West Dale and then Brubber Dale until crossing to another awesome place, Thixen Dale.
 You firstly drop into the dale and then turn sharply almost upon yourself to follow the dale out to the village bearing its name.
 This leg finishes in the village itself outside the church.
 This leg has been the best days wolds walking I have ever done.
 I look forward to continuing on to the walks to ending in Filey in 35 miles time.
-I'm over half way having done 44 now.
+I am over half way having done 44 now.